Jeremie-Beucler/Rythm-of-thoughts/README.md

 We fitted generalized additive models (GAMs) to predict function trajectories.

+GAMs offer a flexible statistical framework that allows us to model the potentially non-linear dynamics of deliberation functions over normalized time.
+They are particularly well-suited for this analysis because they can capture complex trajectory shapes without making strong assumptions about their form.

+In addition, GAMs include random intercepts for both participants and questions.
+This accounts for individual variability and question-specific effects, ensuring that the estimated trajectories reflect generalizable patterns rather than idiosyncrasies of the data.

+Given the noisy nature of verbal reasoning data, GAMs provide an important advantage: they smooth the trajectories while preserving meaningful signal.
+This smoothing facilitates interpretation, allowing us to assess whether the function trajectories are theoretically plausible and robust across participants.

 ![GAM-predicted trajectories for each deliberation function.
 Confidence intervals represent 95% CI.](./Output/gam_trajectory_functions_overall_trajectory.png)

-*Figure 10.
+*Figure 11.
 GAM-predicted trajectories for each deliberation function.
 Shaded areas represent 95% confidence intervals.*

 ---